Originally posted by Classic

 Voter 12: White, Dahlen, Mays, ?

-They could elect five if they're all of outstanding tactical genius."It is a simple matter to erect a Hall of Fame, but difficult to select the tenants." -- Ken Smith
+"It is a simple matter to erect a Hall of Fame, but difficult to select the tenants." -- Ken Smith

 "I am led to suspect that some of the electorate is very dumb." -- Henry P. Edwards